 The SST meets every six (6) weeks to review the student’s data, select or adjust interventions, and determine appropriate next steps.
 The family plays a critical role in the SST process, consulting with the teacher during family-teacher conferences and attending SST meetings when invited.
 The SST remains in contact with the family throughout the process, developing a collaboration between home and school to maximize student growth.

 San José Unified believes that the school library is an essential part of the learning community.
 We provide all students with the research tools needed to be prepared for college, career, and life.
-To browse the online catalog for print materials at each site, students can click here to access their school’s online Library Catalog.
+To browse the online catalog for print and ebooks, please visit the library resources on your school website.

 In addition to print resources, Library Databases are provided to all students at every grade level.
 Databases are important tools to foster critical thinking and inquiry based learning.
 Knowing how to use databases is an essential skill for all 21st century learners.
 They provide an indexed collection of magazine, journal, newspaper articles, abstracts, and other information, which has been checked for accuracy and reliability by publishers and then licensed for distribution in online/electronic format.
 Please check your school’s library site for links to all of our district provided databases.